Serious about juicing on a daily basis?

 There will always be a die hard following for twin-gear masticating juicers, just as (for the foreseeable future) there will be a market for low cost entry level centrifugal juicers, but I really do believe these 2 new machines are showing the direction that all juicer manufacturers will take their future research and development.

-When I first saw Juisir I wondered how it would handle certain ingredients, especially leafy greens.
+When I first saw Julavie (called Juisir at the time) I wondered how it would handle certain ingredients, especially leafy greens.
 From the videos I’ve seen – plus a live demo of Juisir over Skype – they seem to cope with these ingredients really well.

 Back in April 2014 I posted a review of the newly launched Optimum 400 juicer (and yes I called it a cold press juicer in my review – sorry again!).